 Uploading SCORM Content into a Course

 To upload SCORM content into a course, access the Admin Menu by scrolling your mouse over the gear icon in the top right corner of the platform.
-Then, in the E-Learning section, select the Courses item.
-On the main Courses Management page, select a previously created course from the list of courses.
-Press the menu icon in the course’s row, then select Training Material from the dropdown menu.
+Then, in the E-Learning section, select the Course Management item.
+On the main Courses Management page, select the course for which you would like to upload your SCORM content by clicking and its description, then move to the Training Material tab.

 Uploading SCORM Content into the Central Repository

-By uploading the content directly in the CLOR and pushing it to one or more courses, the package is then share-tracked between all of courses.
+Uploading a SCORM package to the Central Learning Object Repository (CLOR) allows you to push its content into multiple courses, so learners only have to view the content one time in any of the courses in which the content is placed.
+When content from CLOR is pushed to one or more courses, the package is then share-tracked between all of the courses.
 This means that the learner can avoid playing the content several times in several courses.
-To learn more about this process, refer to this article.